 Use the following resources to learn about courses on UCEAP:

 See this video to get to know professors and the teaching environment.

-You are required to take a full-time course of study while abroad: 24 quarter / 16 semester UC units per term.
+You are required to take a full-time course of study while abroad: 24 quarter/16 semester UC units per term, three to four courses.